What are electric scooters made of? (parts, materials, electronics)

 Most electric scooters have rubber air-filled tires, aka pneumatic tires.
 They are further divided into tubeless tires and ones with an inner tire.

 Some scooters come with solid tires, which are made from rubber or silicone.
 The main advantage solid tires have over pneumatic ones is that they don’t suffer from flats.
 However, the drawback is that your rides will be shakier and less stable.
-To know exactly which scenarios are perfect for a scooter with solid tires, check out the pneumatic vs solid tire comparison.

 Electric scooter tires will come in various sizes and diameters, ranging from 6 to 11 inches or more.